lg550055/reading-notes/301/class-09.md

 ## Node JS Tutorial for Beginners #6 - Modules and require()

 1. What is a module?
+A file containing a separate logical entity with separate functionality.
 2. What does the word ‘require’ do?
+Import the contents from another file.
-3. How do we bring another module into the file the we are working in?
+3. How do we bring another module into the file the we are working in?  require('modulePath'), which we will normally assing to a variable for later use.
-4. What do we have to do to make a module available?
+4. What do we have to do to make a module available?  module.exports = <elements to export>

 ---